Miles & More: Member airlines

-Furthermore, all member airlines of the Star Alliance, of which Lufthansa is a founding member, accept Miles & More memberships.
-A few further airlines without the same alliance affiliation recognize the program as well.

-Since 3 February 2025, Miles & More members are able to earn and redeem miles on ITA Airways flights.

 Earning miles

 An entry level Miles & More membership plastic card.

 There are two types of miles within the program.
 Award miles that can be collected in the account of a member and be used to buy flights, upgrades, and merchandise from Miles & More partners.
 Standard Miles & More members retain validity for 36 months, after which they expire.
 Status miles can only be earned when flying on fully integrated partner airlines or Star Alliance members.
-There is no other way to earn these miles.
 In addition, status miles expire at the end of each calendar year.
-They are used to identify the frequent flyers and members that can qualify for a higher status based on the status miles that they have collected in one year.
+They are used qualify program members for a higher status based on the status miles that they have collected in one year.

-There are additionally two special forms of Miles, Select and HON Circle: Select benefits are advantages that can be earned in addition to the status benefits, as part of the program called Miles & More Selections while the status is still valid.
+There are additionally two special forms of Miles: Select and HON Circle.
+Select benefits are advantages that can be earned in addition to the status benefits, as part of the program called Miles & More Selections while the status is still valid.
 Once the member has reached specified mileage levels by flying, additional advantages can be selected.
 HON Circle miles can only be earned when flying in business or first class on the fully integrated partner airlines and Air-Rail trains in Germany (up to a total of 600,000 miles within two consecutive calendar years).
 They are necessary to attain the top-tier status on Miles & More – HON Circle.

-The miles that a member receives after having completed a flight depend on the Airline issuing ticket, mileage flown, the class of service, and the booking class.
+The miles that a member receives after having completed a flight depend on the Airline issuing the ticket, the amount of miles flown, the class of service, and the booking class.
 There are other ways to collect award miles when not traveling.
 The Lufthansa Miles & More Credit Card can be subscribed to (which may be issued as a VISA, MasterCard, or American Express card, depending on the country in which it is issued).
 Award miles can be earned on certain Deutsche Bahn trains, when staying in certain hotels, shopping in certain shops (such as the LH Worldshop), renting cars, investing in certain funds, opening an account with certain banks, picking up a catalogue in a Bang & Olufsen store, and others.

-In late 2022, Lufthansa announced that Miles&More will undergo a major revamp from January 2024, restructuring the entire program - besides other major changes, Miles will be replaced with Points which will additionally be calculated differently.
+In late 2022, Lufthansa announced that Miles & More will undergo a major revamp from January 2024, restructuring the entire program - besides other major changes, Miles will be replaced with Points which will additionally be calculated differently.